The Dirty Secret Behind “Comparison” Sites

 Many so-called comparison sites only show teaser rates that may not apply to you.
 Think about it: if one lender or bank were cheaper than the others for all borrower profiles, wouldn’t the rest have closed shop?
 What looks like choice is often just advertising dressed as comparison.
 And even if the interest rate is accurate, what about the loan amount or tenure?
 In the US, such companies have also been sued for wasting consumers’ time, as many didn’t even end up getting a loan at all.

 Some banks intentionally advertise higher rates as part of a controlled risk appetite strategy.
 These institutions aren’t trying to compete on price – they’re protecting their loan books by attracting a more stable, less price-sensitive segment of borrowers.
-By displaying higher advertised rates, they deter risky applicants who are purely rate-shopping, and instead filter in customers who value speed, brand trust, or bundled services.
+By displaying higher advertised rates, they deter risky applicants who are purely rate-shopping and instead filter in customers who value speed, brand trust, or bundled services.
 So there isn’t anything inherently wrong.
 That is why you see them fluctuating from time to time.
 Did you think a bank suddenly got more competitive the next month?
 If your risk profile is good, even if Bank A advertised a higher rate, you might actually get a lower rate than what Bank B chose to advertise.

 --

+If you enjoyed this article, we’d love for you to share it with others who might find it valuable.
+Even a quick like or comment here helps trigger the algorithm to reach more people!
 Our goal is to bring you insights that Big Finance doesn't want you to know, but they often get overshadowed by Big Finance's content due to the large budget they have.
 Every share helps amplify our work and reach more readers like you!

 Give us a try — it’s free to get your personalized loan offers today!